FredHutch/Oncoscape/DOCKER.md

 oncodev         latest      31ee6c745277    2 minutes ago    751.8 MB
 ```

 Now that we have an image registered, you are ready to start making development environment containers.
-To use the development environment, create and run a container from the image you built and registered, attach to it.
+To use the development environment, create and run a container from the image you built and registered.
 Here is an example (assuming you named your image 'oncodev'):

 ```bash
 docker run -ti -p 7777:7777 --name myoncodev01 --hostname myoncodev01 oncodev
 ```
+Paramater Description:
+  - '--name myoncodev01' flag tags this container (choose whatever name you like).
+  - '--hostname myoncodev01' sets the hostname inside the container to match the container instance name.
+The bash prompt inside the container will include the provided hostname to make it clear what environment you are currently in.
+  - '-p 7777:7777' flag tells docker that you want to bind TCP port 7777 inside your container to TCP port 7777 on your Docker-Machine VM (or directly to the host on Linux).
+You can bind as many ports as you need by using multiple '-p' arguments.
+The port you bind to outside the container doesn't have to match the port inside the container.
+For example '-p 80:7777' will map TCP port 80 outside the container to TCP port 7777 inside the container.

 After you execute the above command you'll be dropped to a bash shell inside this new container.
 You are now root in an isolated Linux environment that has everything that you need to build and run Oncoscape.
 The container is empty so you'll need to clone the Oncoscape repo (git is included in the container) and install/build/configure/run as you like.
 You can create new branches, edit code (vim, emacs and nano are provided), commit and push to github right from inside the container.
-The '--name myoncodev01' flag tags this container (chose whatever name you like).
-The '--hostname myoncodev01' sets the hostname inside the container to match the container instance name.
-The bash prompt inside the container will include the provided hostname to make it clear what environment you are currently in.
-The '-p 7777:7777' flag tells docker that you want to bind TCP port 7777 inside your container to TCP port 7777 on your Docker-Machine VM (or directly to the host on Linux).
-You can bind as many ports as you need my using multiple '-p'.
-The port that you bind to outside the container doesn't have to match the port inside the container.
-For example '-p 80:7777' will map TCP port 80 outside the container to TCP port 7777 inside the container.

 ***NOTE:*** Windows users only.
-While the "Docker Quick Start Terminal" is fine for managing, starting, and stopping containers, it's a very poor console for interactive work inside of a container such as using and editor (nano, vi, emacs) to edit files.
-You can use either the stardard command prompt (cmd.exe), the Powershell console.
-Regardless if you choose cmd.exe or Powershell you'll likely want to adjust the size of the console and color scheme (Powershell) to make it more usable.
-Also when using 'vi' in a container via cmd.exe or Powershell consoles, the arrow keys don't work, you'll need to use the traditional 'hjkl' keys to move around the cursor: 'h'=left, 'j'=down, 'k'=up, 'l'=right.
+While the "Docker Quick Start Terminal" is fine for managing, starting, and stopping containers, you'll want to use either the standard command prompt (cmd.exe) or Powershell consoles for interactive work such editing files inside the container.
+Note that when using 'vi' in a container via cmd.exe or Powershell consoles, the arrow keys do not work and you'll need to use the traditional 'hjkl' keys to move the cursor: 'h'=left, 'j'=down, 'k'=up, 'l'=right.

-If you are using the classic command prompt (cmd.exe) you'll need to setup the environment variables required by docker with the following command:
+Setup the environment variables required by docker for the shell of your choice as shown below:

+***Classic command prompt (cmd.exe)***
 ```
 FOR /f "tokens=*" %i IN ('docker-machine.exe env --shell=cmd default') DO %i
 ```

-If you are using the Powershell console you'll need to setup the environment variables required by docker with the following command:
+***Powershell***
 ```
 docker-machine.exe env --shell=powershell default | Invoke-Expression
 ```

 After you build and run Oncoscape in a container you'll likely want to point your browser at it.
-If you are running docker on Linux you simply have to point your browser at either http://localhost:7777 (replacing 7777 with the TCP port bound outside the container) or http://servername:7777 if it's running on a remote server.
+If you are running docker on Linux, you simply point your browser at either http://localhost:7777 (replacing 7777 with the TCP port bound outside the container) or http://servername:7777 if it's running on a remote server.
 If you are running Docker on Mac OS X or Windows you first have to determine the IP address of the Docker Machine VM.
 To do so you'll need to run the following command:

 ```bash
 docker-machine ip default
 ```

 The output of the above command will be a private IP address that you can only reach from your development workstation.
-After you have this IP address simply point you browser at it with the desired port "http://192.168.99.100:7777" for example.
+After you have this IP address simply point you browser at it with the desired port; "http://192.168.99.100:7777" for example.

 #### Stopping and starting your containers